 Take a look below at some ideas for Halloween party treats.

 For another mummy-approved Halloween treat, make mummy pizza bites.
 Cover mini bagels or English muffins with pizza sauce, then place mozzarella strips horizontally to create a mummified look.
-For the finishing touch, add two sliced olive “eyes” on top.
+For the finishing touch, add two sliced olive “eyes” on top and serve on Halloween frights plates.

 Along with bowls of candy corn, lollipops, and your favorite fun-size candy bars, consider serving your party guests a few of these unique Halloween-themed treats: